fsrattenborg/XDStrategy/README.md

 # XDStrategy
-_Original by Lennard Krause_
+_Original by Lennard Krause._\
+\
-Generate successive xd.mas files based on instructions file.
+Generate successive xd.mas files based on list of instructions.\
 To be used with XDRefine (by Lennard Krause) or alike for sequential refinements in XD.

 ## Setup